This department supervises the following degree programs:

-Master of Science in Geosciences.
-Requirements for the master's degree in geosciences include completion of 27 graduate hours in geology, geophysics, or related fields; 3 hours in science or engineering beyond those required for an undergraduate degree; and 6 hours of thesis credit.
-A 36-hour non-thesis option in geosciences is also available.
+Master of Science in Geosciences – Requirements for the master's degree in geosciences include completion of a minimum of 24 hours of graduate coursework in geology, geophysics, or related fields and 6 hours of thesis credit.
+The degree requires a total of 36 hours of graduate course credits.

 The 15-hour Graduate Certificate in Geographic Information Science and Technologyis designed to provide a flexible solution to professionals and recent graduates who would like to further their education in geospatial technology.
-The core requirements of the program include GIST 5300, 5302, 5304 and two electives.
+The core requirements of the program are GIST 5302, 5304, and two electives.
 For those new to the field, the program requires GIST 5300 as a leveling course, GIST 5302 and 5304 as core requirements, plus two electives.
 For recent graduates, credit will not be applied toward the graduate certificate for equivalent courses taken at the undergraduate level.
 For students who have already completed one or more of the core requirements and/or electives at the undergraduate level, the graduate certificate requires 12 additional hours.
-For more information, contact Dr. Jeff Lee at firstname.lastname@example.org.Back to Top
+For more information, contact Dr. Kevin Mulligan at email@example.com, 806.834.0391.

 Jeffrey Lee, Ph.D., Interim Chairperson

 Professors: Asquith, Barnes, Barrick, Elbow, Haragan, Horita, Lee, Lehman, Nellis, Ridley, Schroeder, Templer, Yoshinobu